ladybugnita/Smart_Air_Quality_Monitoring_and_Forecasting_System/README.md

 ### Research, Documentation & Integration
 - Participated in the **literature review** of existing air quality monitoring and AQI forecasting research, which shaped our choice of model and features
 - Contributed to writing the **project proposal**, **mid-term report**, and **final report**
-- Worked with the team to integrate the frontend, backend, database, ML model, AI chatbot, and external APIs into one system

 ---